tisquantum/sectors/docs/index.md

 ### Win Condition
 {: #win-condition }

 At the end of the game, the player with the highest **net worth** is the winner.
-The **net worth** of a player is determined by adding the cash on hand and the value of all shares multiplied by their respective company stock price.
+The **net worth** of a player is determined by adding the cash on hand and the value of all their shares.
+The value of a share is equivalent to the stock price of it's associated company.

 ### Game Flow
 {: #game-flow }